 - The Medieval Economy of Salvation: Charity, Commerce, and the Rise of the Medieval Hospital (Cornell University Press, 2019; pbk 2021)

 - “Poverty, Charity and Spirituality,” in A Cultural History of Poverty: The Middle Ages, ed.
-Eliza Buhrer (Bloomsbury Academic) (in process)
+Eliza Buhrer (Bloomsbury Academic) (in press)

 - “The Social and Religious Meaning of Charity in Medieval Europe,” History Compass 12.12 (December 2014): 935-950

-- “From the Purse and the Heart: Exploring Charity, Humanitarianism, and Human Rights in France,” co-authored introduction to Toward a French History of Universal Values: Charity, Humanitarianism, and Human Rights, a special issue of French Historical Studies 34.3 (Duke University Press) (Summer, 2011): 413 – 432.
+- “From the Purse and the Heart: Exploring Charity, Humanitarianism, and Human Rights in France,” co-authored introduction (with Bertrand Taithe) to Toward a French History of Universal Values: Charity, Humanitarianism, and Human Rights, a special issue of French Historical Studies 34.3 (Duke University Press) (Summer, 2011): 413 – 432